 The decision recipe for comparing a ticker’s bid-ask spread allows you to reference the current bid-ask spread before moving through an automation.
 You can use the recipe to prevent the bot from trading illiquid strike prices and specifically tell the bot the maximum bid-ask spread you are willing to trade.

-To use this powerful recipe, precede another decision with your preferred bid-ask spread width so you can define the maximum bid-ask spread you want to target.
+To use this powerful recipe in a scanner automation, precede another decision with your preferred bid-ask spread width so you can define the maximum bid-ask spread you want to target.

 The bot pulls current market pricing to ensure that the bid-ask spread is not too wide before sending an order to the broker for execution.

 You can always test the automation.
 The test will immediately let you know if current market conditions have the desired bid-ask spread width and show you the current spread width for comparison.

 Decision recipes provide you with an intelligent way to ensure you’re trading what you want and lets the bot automate the tedious process of monitoring attributes for you, such as the bid-ask spread.

 This video is another creative example of how you can leverage bots’ power to make decisions based on your detailed criteria.

 The text is the output of AI-based and/or outsourced transcribing from the audio and/or video recording.
 Although the transcription is largely accurate, in some cases, it is incomplete or inaccurate due to inaudible passages or transcription errors and should not be treated as an authoritative record.
 This transcript is provided for educational purposes only.
 Nothing that you read here constitutes investment advice or should be construed as a recommendation to make any specific investment decision.
 Any views expressed are solely those of the speaker and should not be relied upon to make decisions.

 Hi everyone.
 In this video, I want to show you how to filter for tight bid-ask spreads inside of any automations that you're going to be running through Option Alpha for your bots.